Get Started with the Edge Server REST API

 The certificate uses a 4096-bit RSA key-pair and has a lifetime of one year.

-If a Couchbase Lite application is to sync with this server, it will need a copy of the server’s certificate, and set this as a pinned certificate in the replicator attributes.
+If a Couchbase Lite application is to sync with this server, it needs a copy of the server’s certificate, and set this as a pinned certificate in the replicator attributes.
 See the Couchbase Lite documentation for details.

 Client Certificate Authentication (mTLS)

-To configure TLS client authentication (mTLS), add a client_cert_path property to the configuration file’s https object, whose value is the path to the file containing the client CA certificate — that is, the master certificate that signs each client’s certificate.
+To configure TLS client authentication (mTLS), add a client_cert_path property to the configuration file’s https object, whose value is the path to the file containing the client CA certificate — that’s, the master certificate that signs each client’s certificate.

 Usernames and Passwords